 - Quality and compliance related matters.

 All outsourcing decisions are highly related to the possible cost-savings, even though the primary goal of such changes in the company might be completely different.
-Hereinafter, I will review all of these factors mentioned above, how they affect vendor selection or change process and give some examples from my own professional experience.
+After this, we will review all of these factors mentioned above, how they affect vendor selection or change process and give some examples from my own professional experience.

 Different Outsourcing Strategies Among SME’s

-Let’s start with small to mid-size enterprises, as there is a large number of those on the pharmaceutical market.
-From the establishment of the company one of the two scenarios are chosen:
+Let’s start with small to mid-size enterprises, as there are many those on the pharmaceutical market.
+From the establishment of the company, one of the two scenarios are possible:

-- Company decides to remain a virtual company and outsource their full-scope regulatory work to a vendor, having only one or two people internally to coordinate product life-cycle management and a vendor itself.
+- A company decides to remain a virtual company and outsource their full-scope regulatory work to a vendor, having only one or two people internally to coordinate product life-cycle management and a vendor itself.

-- Company chooses to build Regulatory Affairs department internally as they grow and perform all necessary activities in-house, outsourcing only small things such as for example translation services.
+- The company chooses to build a Regulatory Affairs department internally as they grow and perform all necessary activities in-house, outsourcing only small things such as translation services.

-It might also happen that regulatory team itself initiate the idea of outsourcing, in order to get rid of some unwanted activities that burn their time, which could be used for more strategically important tasks or projects.
-To name a few it can be as small as translations/proofreading of patient information and labeling, filling of application forms, etc. The current trend clearly shows an increasing outsourcing of regulatory/medical review of advertising and promotional material.
+It might also happen that the regulatory team initiates the idea of outsourcing to eliminate unwanted activities that burn their time, which could be used for more strategically important tasks or projects.
+To name a few, it can be as small as translations/proofreading of patient information and labelling, filling of application forms, etc. The current trend clearly shows increasing outsourcing of regulatory/medical review of advertising and promotional material.
 Again, this task can be a real headache to the local regulatory teams.
-Moreover, the need to outsource might be triggered by the increasing number of incompliances and related costs.
+Moreover, the need to outsource might be triggered by the increasing number of uncompliances and related costs.

 Outsourcing Decisions in Large Pharma Companies

-As for the large corporations, outsourcing is a strategic decision, which in most cases affects a large number of regional hubs or affiliates.
-Large pharma companies tend to choose partners, which can cover broad geographies as well as different types of services.
-This means that big players will most likely deal with the service provider of a similar size rather than look for local or regional solutions, which could obviously be cheaper.
+As for large corporations, outsourcing is a strategic decision, which in most cases affects a large number of regional hubs or affiliates.
+Large pharma companies tend to choose partners, which can cover broad geographies and different types of services.
+Meaning that big players will most likely deal with a service provider of similar size rather than look for local or regional solutions, which could be cheaper.
 This situation might differ based on the structure and internal organization of the company, depending on the level of autonomy of local affiliates and the given freedom to make outsourcing decisions independently.

-There is a clear difference in vendor selection process when comparing companies which are highly investing in R&D, developing innovative medicinal products and companies having generics, consumer healthcare products or food supplements in their portfolios.
-While it may seem that all of them evaluate the quality of service and costs during their vendor selection process, clearly, their decision is driven by very different factors.
+There is a clear difference in the vendor selection process when comparing companies that invest in R&D, developing innovative medicinal products and companies with generics, consumer healthcare products or food supplements in their portfolios.
+While it may seem that all of them evaluate the quality of service and costs during their vendor selection process, very different factors drive their decision.

 Innovative companies have very high standards in terms of the quality of service.
-I have seen a number of cases, when top pharma companies not only want to be in a 100% compliance with regulatory requirements, but also tries to ensure even higher standards than the minimum required by the regulatory bodies.
-Therefore, when choosing a vendor, they will pay a major attention to project management and governance, regulatory intelligence process, quality and compliance, vendor’s internal structure and procedures, assigned team experience and engagement, etc. Such things as company culture and values of a service provider will also be of high importance, while the project related costs will definitely play a much less significant role in decision making.
+For example, I have seen several cases when top pharma companies want to be in a 100% compliance situation with regulatory requirements and try to ensure even higher standards than the minimum required by the regulatory bodies.
+Therefore, when choosing a vendor, they will pay significant attention to project management and governance, regulatory intelligence process, quality and compliance, vendor’s internal structure and procedures, assigned team experience and engagement, etc. In addition, aspects like the company culture and values of a service provider will also be fundamental.
+At the same time, the project-related costs will play a much less significant role in decision making.

-On the contrary, generic producers are all about the cost savings, and this is totally understandable having in mind the nature of such companies and their businesses.
-This does not mean that the level of regulatory support they need is different, it is the approach itself which changes the situation completely for the partnership between generics company and a service provider.
+On the contrary, generic producers are all about cost savings, which is understandable, having in mind the nature of such companies and their businesses.
+However, this does not mean that the level of regulatory support they need is different.
+The approach itself changes the situation entirely for the partnership between a generics company and a service provider.

 Merger and Acquisition Driven Outsourcing Decisions

-The pharmaceutical industry has seen a large amount of mergers and acquisitions (M&A) in the recent years, with oncology being a particular area of interest.
-From 2014 to the first half of 2019, there were 2,882 deals that fell within the gene therapy, immuno-oncology, microbiome and orphan drug space.
-These deals were worth more than $1 trillion, according to GlobalData report (2).
+In recent years, the pharmaceutical industry has seen many mergers and acquisitions (M & M&A), with oncology being a particular area of interest.
+From 2014 to the first half of 2019, 2,882 deals fell within the gene therapy, immuno-oncology, microbiome and orphan drug space.
+These deals were worth more than $1 trillion, according to the GlobalData report (2).

-Optimization of vendor network among mid to large pharma companies has been trendy for the past decade.
-This is highly understandable as companies try to reduce the number of vendors in order to ensure a more consistent and, in many cases, higher quality service, as well as to reduce vendor qualification, management and auditing costs.
-In other words, companies tend to apply a centralized approach, decrease resources required for vendor oversight, and through such optimizations reach higher effectiveness and efficiency.
+Optimization of vendor networks among mid to large pharma companies has been trendy for the past decade.
+This is highly understandable as companies try to reduce the number of vendors to ensure a more consistent and, in many cases, higher quality service and reduce vendor qualification, management, and auditing costs.
+In other words, companies tend to apply a centralized approach, decrease resources required for vendor oversight, and reach higher effectiveness and efficiency through such optimizations.

-Another growing trend among large pharma is to outsource vendor management activities to a third party, which again can lead to a significant cost reduction.
-Outsourcing vendor management is also more likely to drive the process standardization and consistency, therefore increasing transparency and effective governance.
-Even though this trend is currently much more visible in the field of clinical operations, it is rapidly chasing such services as regulatory affairs and pharmacovigilance.
+Another growing trend among large pharma is outsourcing vendor management activities to a third party, which can again lead to a significant cost reduction.
+Outsourcing vendor management is also more likely to drive process standardization and consistency, increasing transparency and effective governance.
+Even though this trend is currently much more visible in clinical operations, it is rapidly chasing such services as regulatory affairs and pharmacovigilance.

-A clear reason for outsourcing is the lack of internal resources or required know-how/expertise in-house.
+An apparent reason for outsourcing is the lack of internal resources or required know-how/expertise in-house.
 This may happen in companies of any size, from virtual start-ups to large corporations.
-This is very much dependent on the ever-changing regulatory environment and on the fact that even the largest pharmaceutical company may not have sufficient experience in all aspects of regulatory affairs.
-The expansion of product portfolio, addition of new therapeutic areas or new product types (e.g. advanced therapy medicinal products, orphan designation medicines, etc.), which fall under different regulations, may require specific knowledge in compiling the dossier or managing marketing authorization applications.
+This is very much dependent on the ever-changing regulatory environment, and that even the largest pharmaceutical company may not have sufficient experience in all aspects of regulatory affairs.
+The expansion of a product portfolio, new therapeutic areas or new product types (e.g. ATMPs, Orphan Drugs, etc.), which fall under different regulations, may require specific knowledge in compiling the dossier or managing marketing authorization applications.

-Entering new markets or regions for pharmaceutical companies can be a challenging process, especially for the SME’s.
-This is due to the fact that the specifics of local regulations might be completely different from what they have faced before and that the company might not have sufficient local resources internally.
+Entering new markets or regions for pharmaceutical companies can be challenging, especially for an SME.
+This is because the specifics of local regulations might be completely different from what they have faced before and that the company might not have sufficient local resources internally.
 In situations like this, there is always a clear need for an experienced vendor.
-I had a number of clients, who needed help with conversion of dossiers from FDA to EMA, or from EMA to Russian MoH requirements and managing related marketing authorizations, while all other activities and functions remained within their internal regulatory teams.
+For example, I had clients, who needed help with converting dossiers from FDA to EMA, or from EMA to Russian MoH requirements and managing related marketing authorizations.
+At the same time, all other activities and functions remained within their internal regulatory teams.

-There is also a clear trend to outsource local regulatory support in smaller or less attractive/financially beneficial markets, while keeping all the activities related to high-importance countries in-house.
+There is also a clear trend towards outsourcing local regulatory support in smaller or less attractive/financially beneficial markets while keeping all the activities related to high-importance countries in-house.
 Such outsourcing decision is also driven by the fact that not all smaller markets of pharmaceutical companies have in-country affiliates.
-Moreover, it might also happen that local regulatory affairs workload in particular country does not require a full FTE, which makes even harder to find an in-house employee working part-time and ensure sufficient back-up process.
+Moreover, it might also happen that local regulatory affairs workload in a particular country does not require a full FTE, making it even harder to find an in-house employee working part-time and ensure a good backup process.

-My team has faced a huge demand for local regulatory support in the CIS region for the past 5 years.
-In addition, after the establishment of the Eurasian Economic Union and implementation of regulations, which allows to enter a number of markets across the region via single marketing authorization application (somewhat similar to Decentalized Procedure in EU), this interest from pharmaceutical companies will continue to grow.
-Another booming region currently is Asia Pacific, which is anticipated to be the fastest growing region in the forthcoming years.
-By 2026, the APAC is projected to account for more than 45.0% of market share (1).
+My team has faced a considerable demand for local regulatory support in the CIS region for five years.
+In addition, after establishing the Eurasian Economic Union and implementing regulations, which allows entering many markets across the region via a single marketing authorization application (somewhat similar to Decentralized Procedure in EU), this interest from pharmaceutical companies will continue grow.
+Another booming region currently is the Asia Pacific, which is anticipated to be the fastest-growing region in the forthcoming years.
+By 2026, the APAC is projected to account for more than 45.0% of the market share (1).

-I should say that quality related matters are not within the most frequent reasons, which triggers outsourcing for the first time, but it is definitely among the top 3 for a vendor change.
-It can be identified by the client during a new vendor selection process with a clear focus on the quality at the bid defense meeting, or it can occur later on, when transferring the responsibilities from client’s current service provider.
+Quality-related matters are not among the most frequent reasons, which triggers outsourcing for the first time, but it is definitely among the top 3 for a vendor change.
+The client can identify it during a new vendor selection process with a clear focus on the quality at the bid defence meeting, or it can occur later on when transferring the responsibilities from the client’s current service provider.
 And here comes the time to unpack “the gift” left for the newcomer.

-To summarize, there is a number of factors affecting outsourcing decisions, but the ultimate goal of trusting some services to a vendor is almost always the same – increased effectiveness and cost savings.
-With regulatory requirements becoming more and more complex, it seems very obvious that the volumes of regulatory outsourcing will continue to grow stably in the upcoming years.
+To summarize, many factors affect outsourcing decisions, but the ultimate goal of trusting some services to a vendor is almost always the same – increased effectiveness and cost savings.
+Moreover, with regulatory requirements becoming more and more complex, it seems evident that the volumes of regulatory outsourcing will continue to grow stably in the upcoming years.